Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Linking the 2010 Census to HUD Statistics

 Since our HUD data did not contain information about which census block each property belongs to besides the property address, we identified the census block for each property using the Census Geocoder \citep{us_census_bureau_census_2023}.
 We filtered out {\numpropertiesnogeocoderresult} properties where the Census Geocoder was unable to find a county, tract code, and block code (for example, because the property spanned multiple addresses, or the address was invalid).
 There were also {\numblockswithsuproperties} blocks matched with more than one subsidized property address---for these blocks, we created a single partition of subsidized households by aggregating the summary statistics across properties within a block.

 Because our attack operates on household sizes, we also removed {\numblockswithGQ} blocks where a portion of the population lived in group quarters (e.g. colleges, correctional facilities) for simplicity---however, our approach could be modified to accommodate group quarters.
-Of these remaining blocks, we then ignored {\numblocksoccupiedhhexceed} blocks where the number of households in the block provided by Summary File 1 was less than the number of occupied subsidized units reported by HUD, as well as {\numblockspeopletotalexceed} blocks where the number of people reported living in subsidized properties was greater than the number of people reported living in the block in Summary File 1.
-For these properties, the address of the property in our HUD dataset may be in a different block than the households themselves---for example, when the leasing company’s building is located in a different block from the housing property---or the property may exceed the bounds of a single block, especially for properties with many subsidized households.
-For now, we leave out these blocks and assume for simplicity that the rest are properly addressed, although there may be additional address matching errors we did not detect for blocks with many subsidized units.
-In practice, an attacker may have more accurate data.
+Of these remaining blocks, we then ignored {\numblocksoccupiedhhexceed} blocks where the number of households in the block provided by Summary File 1 was less than the number of occupied subsidized units reported by HUD as well as {\numblockspeopletotalexceed} blocks where the number of people reported living in subsidized properties was greater than the number of people reported living in the block in Summary File 1.
+These discrepancies likely occur when the address of the property in our HUD dataset is listed in a different block than the households themselves---for example, when the leasing company’s building is located in a different block from the housing property---or the property may exceed the bounds of a single block, especially for properties with many subsidized households.
+We leave out these blocks and assume for simplicity that the rest are properly addressed, although there may be additional address matching errors we did not detect.

 There are also {\numblocksbrrounding} blocks where the percentage of 0 or 1 bedroom, 2 bedroom, and 3 bedroom units could not be precisely rounded to a set of integers summing to the number of reporting subsidized households.
 To be as conservative as possible, for blocks where the number of households is greater than the number of units, we assume the $N_\text{unassigned}$ largest subsidized households are not in violation, where $N_\text{unassigned}$ denotes the difference between the number of subsidized households and the number of subsidized units.
 Typically, $N_\text{unassigned} \leq 1$.